MundatiC/FPL-launch-watcher/README.md

 PRs welcome!
 Ideas for improvement:

-- Add Discord, Email, or mobile push notifications
+* Discord or email alerts
-- Docker support
+* Docker support
-- Early-season change monitoring
+* JSON diff for change detection
-- Local JSON snapshot comparison
+* Alert rate limiting / cooldown handling

 ---

 ## ✨ Credits

-Built with Python and coffee ☕
+Built with Python and caffeine ☕
 For every FPL addict tired of pressing F5.

 ---